 For me, it’s a road I know well.

-As a Marine veteran and retired Manasquan police officer, I had to come to terms with my struggles with substance use disorder more than six years ago.
-I know this from personal experience that when you commit yourself to serving others, it’s tough to ask for help yourself.
+As a Marine veteran and retired Manasquan police officer, I had to come to terms with my own struggles with substance use disorder more than six years ago.
+I know personally that when you commit yourself to serving others, it’s tough to ask for help yourself.

 Military personnel and first responders often exist in a world of trauma.
-Though many understand this when entering the career, that does not mean we are necessarily more prepared to deal with the reality of what we encounter daily.
+Though many understand this when entering the career, that does not necessarily mean we are better prepared to deal with the realities we encounter daily.

 And what I noticed when looking for treatment was that few addiction recovery centers in the U.S. offered services designed to address the profession-related obstacles responders faced, so that we could gain lasting recovery from drugs and alcohol.

-Recognizing this unmet need, in 2021, Recovery Centers of America at Raritan Bay created a specialized, evidence-based drug and alcohol addiction treatment program for New Jersey’s first responders and military service members (active and retired).
-The RESCU program, which stands for ‘Recovering Emergency Unit,’ where I now proudly serve as a team member, was established to address the challenges faced by those who rescue lives at risk.
+Recognizing this unmet need, in 2021, Recovery Centers of America at Raritan Bay created a specialized evidence-based drug and alcohol addiction treatment program for New Jersey’s first responders and military service members (active and retired).
+The RESCU program, which stands for ‘Resilience Empowerment Safety Care for Uniformed Heroe‘, where I now proudly serve as a treatment advisor, was built in response to the difficulties that rescue workers encounter when their own lives are at risk.

-Created in collaboration with law enforcement and firefighters from across the state, the program offers treatment that is both outpatient and inpatient.
-This treatment includes private group therapy sessions, peer support groups, specialized programming for first responder families, and individualized care led by a specially trained clinical team.
+Created in collaboration with law enforcement and firefighters from across the state, the program’s treatment, which is both outpatient and inpatient, includes private group therapy sessions, peer support groups, specific programming for first responder families, and individualized treatment led by a specially trained clinical team.

 The need for RESCU, the only first responder inpatient facility in New Jersey, was particularly acute following the onset of the COVID-19 pandemic.
 As first responders confronted unprecedented pressure working on the front lines, their alcohol and drug use spiked.
-In some ways, the pandemic sounded a vital alarm, letting the world know that frontline workers of all types are both brave and dedicated, but also as human as the rest of us.
+In some ways, the pandemic sounded a vital alarm, letting the world know that frontline workers of all types are both brave and dedicated, yet also human, like the rest of us.
 They must be celebrated and protected.

-Since anonymity within the community is crucial for focusing on treatment and recovery, we at RESCU are committed to upholding privacy.
-Patients join a tight-knit community of fellow first responders and military service members, recovering alongside individuals who share similar life and professional experiences.
+Since anonymity within the community is critical to focusing on treatment and recovery, we at RESCU are committed to privacy.
+Patients join a tight-knit community of fellow first responders and military service members and recover alongside individuals who share similar life and professional experiences.

 The program addresses their unique issues: work-related traumatic events, drinking culture, mistrust of mental health professionals, and warrior ethos, among other subjects.
 The response to the program has been overwhelming.
 It is at capacity most of the time.